apple/swift-internals/api-design-guidelines/_naming.md

 <details markdown="1">
   <summary></summary>
-For example, consider a method that removes the element at a given position within a collection
+For example, consider a method that removes the element at a given position within a collection.

 <figure class="good" markdown="1">
 ~~~ swift